USDA Farm Conservation Plan, 2022-2025

 2025:

-· Installed 1000’ permanent electric cross-fence for rotational grazing of livestock.
+· Installed two 500’ permanent electric cross-fence for rotational grazing of livestock.

 · Installed four watering facilities with water trough and wildlife escapement ramps in four pastures.